tanxh33/sg-money-lender/README.md

 </p>

 ### [!]
 Note [!]
-Image files will be removed from the repository after grading to avoid copyright issues.
+Image files have been removed from the repository after grading to avoid copyright issues.